Establishing the Place of Critical Thinking in Leadership Education: An Integrative Review

 Following the methodology established by Whittemore and Knafl (2005), the researcher considered disparate studies representing various perspectives on the topic.
 This methodology applies a constant comparative method throughout the research process.
 This inductive approach revealed a comprehensive picture of the importance of critical thinking as a leadership competency.
 Findings include the need to develop leadership learning from a particular learning paradigm, and the limited number of existing models that demonstrate this paradigm in both theory and practice.
 Andragogic approaches to developing critical thinking in a leadership classroom setting are discussed.
 The hope is that this research creates a dialogue that addresses the role that critical thinking can play in leadership development.

-Foley, Moira, "Establishing the Place of Critical Thinking in Leadership Education: An Integrative Review" (2018).
+Foley, Moira MA, "Establishing the Place of Critical Thinking in Leadership Education: An Integrative Review" (2018).
 All Theses & Dissertations.
 323.